EMJzero/FactorFlow/major_TODOs.md

 - ~~prune some dataflow permutations via the work on derivatives~~
 - in case of padding, ignore the MAC cost for padding values

+- decide whether to treat ComputeLevels as FanoutLevels or MemLevels in fanoutMaximization and optimizeDataflows!!!

 ```python
 # >>>> THIS WAS LOCATED IN LEVEL.PY, LINE 122 <<<<
 # >> MODEL VECTOR ENERGY FIX <<